seanghaeli/EigenMax/README.md

-# EigenStake: Ethereum AVS Restaking Platform
+# EigenMax: Ethereum AVS Restaking Platform

 ## Overview

-EigenStake is a platform that helps Ethereum holders optimize their staking and restaking strategies by analyzing various Actively Validated Services (AVS) protocols.
+EigenMax is a platform that helps Ethereum holders optimize their staking and restaking strategies by analyzing various Actively Validated Services (AVS) protocols.
 The application uses AI-powered analysis to match user preferences with the most suitable AVS opportunities.

 ## Features